Pete Isensee

 lookups, encryption, secure hashing, and key generation.

-Automated generation of HTML documentation from Emerald City C++ source code.
+- Automated generation of HTML documentation from C++ source code.

-Internet developer for WON.net.
+Internet gaming developer.
 Enhanced existing lobby-based software designed

 as the entry point for dozens of existing Win32 multiplayer games.
 Used by over